kwaldenphd/football-structured-data/eda.md

 115- Additionally, these Excel workflows can help those without a data science/programming/data engineering/etc background understand some of the core concepts and steps involved in data modeling and database systems.
 - This helps immensely when you're in a work setting where you need to be able to talk to or interact with folks working in and around database engineering.
 Even if you're not the one building or maintaining the workflows, you are much better equipped to have intelligent conversations about what those individuals are doing and what you need these systems to do.

-#### Reflection Questions

-What types of visualizations were you able to generate in Excel using PivotChart?
-How could those visualizations shape or impact your understanding of the data?
-Did you generate any visualizations that were confusing or misleading?
-Alternatively, did you generate any visualizations that were unexpected or illuminating?

 ## Tableau

 116- [Tableau](https://www.tableau.com) is a software company founded in Silicon Valley in 2003.
 Developed by researchers affiliated with Stanford University’s Computer Science Department, Tableau is a commercialized application of academic research.
 Represented as DATA on the New York Stock Exchange after a 2013 initial public offering, Tableau reported $877 million in revenue in <a href="s1.q4cdn.com/149179428/files/doc_financials/2017/FY2016-Annual-Report.pdf">the 2017 fiscal year</a>.
 Most often deployed in business environments, Tableau Desktop is a subscription-based data analysis and visualization software.
 Tableau Server and Tableau Online offer subscription-based web-publishing options for making data and interactive visualizations available on the web.
 Tableau Public offers limited Tableau Desktop functionality with some options for uploading visualizations through the Tableau Public website.